CtrlK

 Suggestions

-Replace the descriptive sections with actual executable code: a SKILL.md template, directory creation commands, a concrete Rube SLACK_SEND_MESSAGE call with parameters and payload.
+Replace the 'Key Features' marketing-style section with actual executable code: a SKILL.md template, directory creation commands, and concrete Rube API call examples (e.g., exact SLACK_SEND_MESSAGE payload format).

 DimensionReasoningScore